IT AIN’T ROCKET SCIENCE

 Regardless of where you mount it, it should be securely attached—usually, three or four sturdy zip-ties will do the trick.

-Finally, remember that if your transponder comes back broken, we’ll charge you the full replacement cost, which might be more than your entire LeMons car is worth.
+Finally, remember that if your transponder comes back broken, we’ll charge you the full replacement cost, which might be more than your entire Lemons car is worth.

-The extinguisher should be positioned so that a fully harnessed driver can reach and remove it—practice this before the race.
+All Lemons cars must be fitted with a fire extinguisher, which should be positioned so that a fully harnessed driver can reach and remove it—practice this before the race.